Delivering On A Retail As Service Promise

 We had an opportunity to work and partner with the TRU Kids team in helping to design and bring our expertise as a retail-as-a-service company into that space.
 We collaborated with the TRU Kids team to reimagine the general look and feel.
 We're excited about launching two new stores recently.
 The response has been very positive and overwhelming.

-We're excited to have you join our upcoming conference!
-The theme this year is retail as personal utility as we move into a hyperpersonalized decade where the consumer, in effect, becomes the central retail hub and the store is decentralized.
+One theme PSFK has been exploring for the 2020 decade is retail as personal utility as we move into a hyperpersonalized era where the consumer, in effect, becomes the central retail hub and the store is decentralized.
 How do you see b8ta fitting into a future like that?

 We've been seeing this from day one.
 We've always felt that the role of the retailer was too prominent as it related to the relationship between the consumer and the maker.

 When we started b8ta, we wanted to create a destination that consumers could come to and have a more direct relationship in the physical space with the maker.
 That didn't exist when we started this four years ago.